Milly Maker DFS Strategy: How To Win Large-Field GPPs

 | NFL DFS | QB plus two pass catchers | One receiver or back from the opposing offense |

-| MLB DFS | Four to five consecutive batters | Optional secondary bat from another high-total game |
+| MLB DFS | Four to five consecutive batters | Secondary 2-3 bat mini-stack from a different high-total game |

 | NBA DFS | Two or three players from one high-total game | A pace-up partner from the same game |

 The NFL row shows the thesis in a single roster.
 A quarterback with two of his own pass catchers plus one on the other side means four of your nine spots are betting on the same game turning into a track meet.
 If it does, you do not get one big score, you get four, stacked on top of each other.
 That stacked payoff is a correlated ceiling, and it is the kind of construction that reaches the extreme tail we talked about up top.
+One wrinkle worth flagging: baseball is the exception to the bring-back rule, because a pitcher shutting down the opposing lineup means opposing hitters are negatively correlated, so the MLB "partner" is a second mini-stack from a different high-total game rather than a hitter from the same one.
+Each sport has its own version of the math, and we break each one down: NFL DFS stacking, MLB DFS stacking, and NBA DFS stacking strategy.

 Leverage Off The Chalk